 - Expert physicians are available to provide training and consultation to other physicians caring for patients and their families who suffer from addictive disorders and their medical and psychiatric consequences.

 This Addiction Medicine fellowship program in partnership with Banner – University Medical Center Tucson and the Southern Arizona VA Health Care System is dedicated to training well-rounded Addiction Medicine physicians who will become the future leaders of Addiction Medicine.
-We are patient centered while providing compassionate, evidenced-based, and multidisciplinary substance use treatment.
+We are patient-centered while providing compassionate, evidence-based, and multidisciplinary substance use treatment.